bbglab/intogen-plus/docs/source/drivers_combination.rst

 We aimed to estimate the contribution of each method’s ranking to the final ranking after Schulze's weighted combination.
-To tackle this question, we measured the effect of removing one method from the combination by, first, calculating the CGCscore of the combination excluding the aforementioned method and, next, obtaining its ratio with the original combination (i.e., including all methods).
+To tackle this question, we measured the effect of removing one method from the combination by, first, calculating the CGC-Score of the combination excluding the aforementioned method and, next, obtaining its ratio with the original combination (i.e., including all methods).
 This was iteratively calculated for all method across TCGA cohorts.
 Methods that